 Inspections to verify that root cause analyses of reported defects and failures to comply are being identified and that suitable corrective actions are developed and implemented.

 Provide input to the NRC operating experience program in order to provide timely information to the nuclear industry of potential issues that are safety significant and with generic implications.
-These issues could.
+These issues could involve basic components that have been identified as substandard or contain CFSI.
+[C1]

 2507-04 DEFINITIONS